dharkness/sudoku/README.md

           - https://www.sudokuwiki.org/Fireworks
       - fix Brute Force
         - fails when it finds a deadly rectangle but reports a solution

+- Bugs
+  - ctrl-click does not rerender; when last skipped, button remains enabled
+  - Strip excess nodes from 3D Medusa?
+    - find the shortest path to trim unnecessary nodes
+    - how to handle when multiple candidates are removed?
+      - combine all shortest paths or split?

 - Create
   - manual partial puzzles